deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 **_THUMP._**

-Modern Gaoian nanofactories – and this was one of the latest and most advanced models – could do in a few seconds what their primitive forebears had needed minutes to do.
+Modern Gaoian nanofactories---and this was one of the latest and most advanced models---could do in a few seconds what their primitive forebears had needed minutes to do.
 Admittedly, the built in accelerated-time fields helped there, but the result was that within five seconds of his issuing the order, the transparent door folded down and a pristine new engineering scanner was pushed onto the delivery tray.

 Baseball grunted a surprised laugh.
 "Shit!"